AdobeDocs/campaign.en/help/start/audiences.md

 ## Query the database

-Use the **Query** activity in a woekflow to query your database, segment data and build complex audiences.
+Use the **Query** activity in a workflow to query your database, segment data and build complex audiences.

 Learn more about Campaign queries in [this guide](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/introduction/targeting-data.html).